 Q: Can freezing a jar to loosen the lid be dangerous?
 A: Yes, freezing can cause glass to shatter, especially with sudden temperature changes.
 Use this method sparingly and monitor the jar closely.

 Q: Are there tools specifically designed to open stuck jars?
 A: Absolutely!
-Jar openers come in various designs, offering better grip and leverage to open stubborn lids safely and effectively.
+Jar openers come in various designs, offering better grip and put to work to open stubborn lids safely and effectively.

 Q: How does hot water help loosen a stuck lid?
 A: Hot water causes the metal lid to expand slightly, breaking the vacuum seal and making it easier to twist open.